Praqma/packer-made-win-slave/README.md

-### Login to Azure - you have to use your browser :( Unclear how to automate
+### Login to Azure.
+First time you have to use your browser :( In order to use on-premise instance you have to add it as additional environment.
+See "./azure-cli.sh account env" for more details

   ./azure-cli.sh login

 ### Download *.publishsettings file - you have to use your browser again :( Move to this directory and rename to credentials.publishsettings.
 Possible way to automate is to preinstall this file to the build host.
-This file is needed for packer to login to Azure
+This file is needed for packer to login to Azure.
+Also, next time when you want to login you can execute "./azure-cli.sh account import credentials.publishsettings" - this command will automatically log you in without browser.

   ./azure-cli.sh account download

-### Create storage account - will be used to store created images
+### Create storage account - will be used to store created images.
+Known problem - unclear how to pass in location because of the space in location name.
+Anyhow most of the commands require at least some interaction with user

-  ./azure-cli.sh storage account create --location \'North Europe\' --type LRS packerdemo0
+  ./azure-cli.sh storage account create  --type LRS packerdemo0

 ### Find image that you want to use as a base image and use show command to get its label - requered for packer template